pygame/pygame/docs/reST/ref/freetype.rst

       Degree values outside of the range 0 to 359 inclusive are reduced to the corresponding angle within the range (eg. 390 -> 390 - 360 -> 30,
       -45 -> 360 + -45 -> 315, 720 -> 720 - (2 * 360) -> 0).

+      Text rotation is only supported for scalable (outline) fonts.
+An attempt to change the rotation of a bitmap font raises an AttributeError.
+      An attempt to change the rotation of an inactive font objects, as returned by Font.__new__(), raises a RuntimeError.

    .. attribute:: origin